Far North Queensland

-Far North Queensland (FNQ) is the northernmost part of the Australian state of Queensland.
+Far North Queensland (FNQ) is the northernmost part of the Australian state of Queensland (QLD).
 Its largest city is Cairns and it is dominated geographically by Cape York Peninsula, which stretches north to the Torres Strait, and west to the Gulf Country.
 The waters of Torres Strait include the only international border in the area contiguous with the Australian mainland, between Australia and Papua New Guinea.

 The region is home to three World Heritage Sites, the Great Barrier Reef, the Wet Tropics of Queensland and Riversleigh, Australia's largest fossil mammal site.
 Far North Queensland lays claim to over 70 national parks, including Mount Bartle Frere; with a peak of 1622 m it is the highest peak in both Northern Australia and Queensland.

-The Far North region is the only region of Australia that is the indigenous country of both Aboriginal Australians and Torres Strait Islanders.
+Prior to European settlement, the Far North of Queensland was inhabited by numerous Aboriginal peoples, and today many local Indigenous languages and cultural practices have survived and are still maintained.
+New Native Title determinations for this area continue to be awarded.
+The Far North is the only region of Australia that is the indigenous country of both Aboriginal Australians and Torres Strait Islanders.

 Far North Queensland supports a significant agricultural sector, a number of significant mines and is home to Queensland's largest wind farm, the Windy Hill Wind Farm.